borismus/webvr-boilerplate/README.md

       // Override the cardboard distortion background color.
       //DISTORTION_BGCOLOR: {x: 1, y: 0, z: 0, w: 1}, // Default: (0,0,0,1).
     };

+In addition to `render()`, WebVRManager provides a sparse API surface:

+- `isVRMode()` (Boolean): True if and only if currently in VR mode.
+- `getViewer()` (Object): Information about the Cardboard-like viewer that is currently selected.
+Viewers are pre-defined in `device-info.js`.

+As well as emitting the following events:

+- `modechange`: When the user changes the current mode.
+- `viewerchange`: When the user selects a new viewer.

 ## Thanks